 To figure out how many agents are available, count the number of separate address buses going to the RAM.

 Each agent has a dedicated address bus.
-Each agent has also a read and a write data bus.
+Each agent has also a read and/or a write data bus.

 Writing to the RAM is usually done synchronously.
 Reading is usually done synchronously but can sometimes be done asynchronously.